Akil-Raza/Privacy-Aware-Exam-Monitor/README.md

 (`--hours` = duration of the test session being evaluated)

-All thresholds (gaze duration, confidence cutoffs, cooldowns, etc.) are in `config.yaml` — no code changes needed to retune the system.
+All thresholds (gaze duration, confidence cutoffs, cooldowns, etc.) are in `config.yaml` â€” no code changes needed to retune the system.

 ## Project structure